-- How a QA program helps deliver ongoing customer service training for improved CX
+- How a quality assurance program helps deliver ongoing customer service training for improved CX.

-Not everyone in your customer service team will be performing at their best.
-Identifying underachievers isn’t about point fingers, but more so to make sure everyone is on par.
+Not everyone in your customer service team will perform at their best.
+Identifying underachievers isn’t about pointing fingers, but more so to make sure everyone is on par.
 Quality assurance allows you to do just that.

-A QA program lets you assess the performance of your customer service agents based on custom metrics.
-Gathered data and reports shows you which employees are not meeting their goals and in which area.
+A quality assurance program lets you assess the performance of your customer service agents based on custom metrics.
+Gathered data and reports show you which employees are not meeting their QA goals and in which area.